WatskeBart/ESP32-Plane-Radar/README.md

 - **Inside the outer ring** — red heading triangle, magenta speed vector (clipped at the ring), callsign / type / altitude tags
 - **Outside the ring** (still within ADS-B fetch) — small **red dot on the screen rim** at the correct bearing (direction cue; not distance-accurate past the ring)
 - **Tags** — placed toward the **center**: west (left) → tag on the **right** of the symbol; east (right) → tag on the **left**; each of the three lines can be hidden individually via the portal
-- **Watched aircraft** — aircraft whose callsign starts with any configured prefix are drawn in **yellow** instead of red
+- **Watch filter** — when prefixes are configured, only aircraft whose callsign starts with a matching prefix are shown; all others are hidden

 As range decreases (or aircraft approach), targets move inward; beyond-ring dots become full symbols when they cross the outer ring.

 ### Aircraft count overlay

-When enabled via the portal, the total number of tracked aircraft is shown in bright green at the bottom of the radar disc.
+When enabled via the portal, the number of visible aircraft is shown in bright green at the bottom of the radar disc.
+When a watch filter is active, the count reflects only the matching aircraft.
 Toggle with the **Show aircraft count on display** checkbox.

 ### Stale data indicator